Decoding QR Codes for fun and profit

 Diagram showing skipping over an alignment pattern

-When you reach the top or bottom, flip the vertical reading direction and continue reading two modules to the left.
+When you reach the top or bottom, flip the vertical reading direction and continue reading in the next two-module column.

 Diagram showing vertical direction reversing